 Applicants must include all documentation required in the DCA Relocation Manual at the time of Application.
-All forms must be reflective of the current year version; previous years forms will not be accepted.
-DCA will review the development budget to insure that sufficient cost have been included for relocation expenditures.
+Required forms are provided on the DCA website.

 In the event condemnation proceedings are pending against a proposed project, DCA's relocation policies are applicable to all tenants residing at the property at the earlier of Application Submission or HOME consent request, if applicable.